-Instead of Try the Substitute Why?

-• negro Black (capitalize when The use of the n-word can

-• n-word referring to people, trigger feelings of frustration,

-• coloured communities, cultures. inferiority, confusion, isolation,

-Afro-American Use as an adjective) and disappointment, among

-African Canadian others (ARWG, 2020, p.
+Instead of Try to Substitute Why?
+Negro N-word Coloured Afro-American Black (capitalize when referring to people, communities, cultures.
+Use as an adjective) African Canadian (people of African descent from Canada) African American (people of African descent from the United States) Caribbean Canadian (people of Caribbean descent from Canada) Afro-Latin American (people of African descent from Latin America) African "The use of the n-word can trigger feelings of frustration, inferiority, confusion, isolation, and disappointment, among others" (ARWG, 2020, p.
 20).
-It

-(people of African is highly recommended that

-descent from Canada) anyone who uses the words

-African American 'negro', or the n-word prepares

-(people of African the audience or provides a

-descent from the warning that this word could

-United States) trigger some difficult emotions

-Caribbean Canadian and let them know the reasons

-(people of Caribbean why this word will be used and

-descent from Canada) provide the necessary

-Nigerian background information.

-African Whether you are a Western

-student or a faculty member,

-using the n-word in class

-without providing the

-educational objectives or

-purposes of its use, can harm,

-traumatize, and hinder students'

-learning process.
-It is essential

-to put the word in context and

-not use it deliberately since this

-could harm racialized

-individuals even if the word is

-not directed to them.
-It is crucial

-to understand that, though

-people can use the term, it does

-not mean that they should.
-To

-learn more about the use of

-the n-word, please refer to the

-additional readings list below

-this table.

-Also, Black and African

-American are not always

-interchangeable.
-An African

-Canadian is a Canadian person

-of African descent, and a

-Caribbean Canadian is a

-Canadian of a Caribbean

-heritage.
-If known, use the word

-preferred by the person.
-If not,

-use the word Black.

-• Asian • Asian (to refer to people When possible, refer to the

-• Oriental in Asia) specific nation, region, or

-Asian Canadian (people country.

-of Asian descent from

-Canada)

-• Asian American (people

-of Asian descent from

-the USA)

-• South Asian

-• East Asian

-BIPOC (Black, • The specific group you It is recommended to use the

-Indigenous, and People of are referring to.
-For words in BIPOC.
-That is, to

-example, 'Black,' write or say Black, Indigenous,
+It is highly recommended that anyone who uses the words 'negro', or the n-word prepares the audience or provides a warning that this word could trigger some difficult emotions and let them know the reasons why this word will be used and provide the necessary background information.
+Whether you are a Western student or a faculty member, using the n-word in class without providing the educational objectives or purposes of its use, can harm, traumatize, and hinder students' learning processes.
+It is essential to put the word in context and not use it deliberately since this could harm racialized individuals even if the word is not directed to them.
+It is crucial to understand that, though people can use the term, it does not mean that they should.
+To learn more about the use of the N-word, please refer to the additional readings list below this table at the end of this section.
+Also, Black and African American are not always interchangeable.
+An African Canadian is a Canadian person of African descent, and a Caribbean Canadian is a Canadian of a Caribbean heritage.
+If known, use the word preferred by the person.
+If not, use the word Black. • LatinX Hispanic Latin American Cuban, Colombian, Venezuelan (be as specific as possible) The term LatinX is controversial in many contexts.
+If used, it is recommended to provide background information as to why it is being used, for example, if it is being used to describe gender-expansive people.
+If known, it is better to use the term preferred by individuals.